 Foreclosure help, eviction prevention and housing assistance from HUD.

 They offer a number of services to families including free or low cost counseling, eviction and foreclosure prevention solutions, information on mortgage assistance programs and also information on other forms of financial aid.
+They can also help lower income families purchase a new or first time home.
 The programs are offered at a very low cost or even free of charge to homeowners who need mortgage help, but they will be income based.
 Individuals that rent their home can also benefit from these assistance programs as well as counseling services.

 - Renters and tenants can explore counseling that emphasizes eviction prevention.
 Or they can get assistance from HUD in buying a home.

 - Homeowners have access to even more services.
 They range from foreclosure assistance to help in applying for home loan modifications and credit repair.

 While the exact type and number of assistance programs offered will vary by agency, homeowners can usually find help with one or more of the following.
-Mortgage delinquency and default resolution counseling; financial, budgeting and credit repair; subprime loans; predatory lending; reverse mortgage counseling, general foreclosure assistance, and debt reduction.
+Mortgage delinquency and default resolution counseling; financial, budgeting and credit repair; subprime loans; predatory lending; reverse mortgage counseling, general foreclosure assistance, home buying programs and debt reduction.
 So clients can get help with more than just their mortgage from a counselor.

 Foreclosure prevention services offered by HUD housing agencies

 Each non-profit agency near you will offer their own specific programs as well as related services to help clients prevent a foreclosure.
 Or they can take a pro-active approach and work with households so that they can get back on track with their monthly mortgage payments.
 The costs for their services involved will vary as well.
 Some/many services are free, especially for lower income families.
 Others will have very low costs as agencies are allowed to charge nominal fees to recoup their expenses.